-·Voluntary pre-tax contributions: Eligible employees may elect to make voluntary pre-tax contributions to the Plan in any whole percentage from 1% to 30% of eligible earnings for each pay period.
+- Voluntary pre-tax contributions: Eligible employees may elect to make voluntary pre-tax contributions to the Plan in any whole percentage from 1% to 30% of eligible earnings for each pay period.
 Eligible employees may also make a supplemental election to contribute additional pre-tax contributions of 1% to 90% of their net pre-tax pay.
 Section 402(g) of the Internal Revenue Code limits the amount of pretax 401(k) contributions to a maximum of \$15,000 in 2006.
 Lower limits may apply to certain highly compensated participants if the Plan does not pass certain nondiscrimination tests required by law.
-Section 415(c) of the Internal Revenue Code limits the total amount of contributions from all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$44,000.
-See below regarding Company contributions made in 2006.

-·Company contributions: Effective January 1, 2006, for flight attendants currently employed, the Company started making a direct contribution to the Plan equal to 2% of considered earnings and escalating annually in 0.5% increments to 3% on January 1, 2008.
-For Flight Attendants hired after January 1, 2006 the Company will contribute 0% of considered earnings escalating annually in 1% increments to 3% on January 1, 2009.
-In 2006, total Company direct contributions were \$9,811,828.
-In addition to the direct company contribution, the Company began making a matching contribution on behalf of eligible Flight Attendants participating in the Plan.
-For the period from January 1, 2006 through June 30, 2006, the Company made a special one-time contribution on behalf of all eligible participants in the amount of 3% of the participant's eligible Earnings for the period from January 1, 2006 through June 30, 2006.
-The Company started making a matching contribution in an amount equal to 100% of a participant's 401(k) contributions up to 3% of the participant's earnings on and after July 1, 2006.
-In 2006, total Company matching contributions were \$14,112,240.

-·Voluntary pre-tax catch-up contributions: Participants age 50 or older, at any time during the Plan year, can make additional pre-tax catch-up contributions to the Plan.
+Section 415(c) of the Internal Revenue Code limits the total amount of contributions from all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$44,000. - · Company contributions: The Company makes matching and/or direct contributions by employee category. - Salaried and Management Employees (Including Engineers represented by the International Federation of Professional and Technical Engineers)-Beginning January 1, 2006, the Plan provides a Company matching contribution equal to 100% of the participant's contributions that do not exceed 4% of the eligible earnings for the Plan year.
+In 2006, total Company matching contributions were \$28,709,325.
+In addition, the Company contributes an equal percentage of the employee's eligible earnings for the Plan year.
+The percentage amounts range from 2% to 4% based on the sum of the participant's age and Credited Service on January 1 of each Plan year.
+The participant is not required to contribute to the Plan to receive this direct company contribution.
+In 2006,total Company direct contributions were \$22,338,086. - PAFCA Beginning June 30, 2005, the Company contributed 4% of the Flight Dispatchers'-who are eligible to participate in the Plan-eligible earnings for the period from June 30, 2005 through February 1, 2006 and 6% of participant's eligible earnings after February 1, 2006.
+In 2006, total Company direct contributions were \$1, 182, 376. - Voluntary pre-tax catch-up contributions: Participants age 50 or older, at any time during the Plan year, can make additional pre-tax catch-up contributions to the Plan.
 This catch-up contribution is available only to the extent the participant has contributed the maximum amount of 401(k) contributions permitted under the Plan and the participant has not exceeded the annual catch-up contribution limit.
 For calendar year 2006, the maximum catch-up amount is \$5,000.
-This amount is scheduled to be adjusted for cost of living increases (in multiples of \$500) as set forth in Internal Revenue Code Section 414(v)(2)(C).

-·Rollover contributions: Participants may elect to roll over money into the Plan from certain other qualified employer plans or qualified Individual Retirement Account (IRA).
+This amount is scheduled to be adjusted for cost o f living increases (in multiples of \$500) as set forth in Internal Revenue Code Section 414 (v)(2)(C). - Rollover contributions: Participants may elect to roll over money into the Plan from certain other qualified employer plans or qualified Individual Retirement Account (IRA).
 The Plan will not accept a rollover of after-tax contributions.
-For the year ended December 31, 2006, \$638,000 were transferred from other qualified plans as rollovers under the Internal Revenue Code Sections 402(c) and 408(d).
+For the year ended December 31, 2006, \$2,686,000 were transferred from other qualified plans as rollovers under the Internal Revenue Code Sections 402(c) and 408(d).